Tips for using your heat pump

 Installing a heat pump is the first step in ensuring you have the most efficient technology to meet your home's heating and cooling needs.
-The next important step is to ensure your system is maintained well so that it performs efficiently and its lifespan is optimized.
-Here are our top tips:
+Using your heat pump properly and maintaining it regularly will offer you the best performance, energy savings, and the most lifespan out of your unit.

 System settings and maintenance

-Set the heat pump mode to "Heat" in in the winter and "Cool" or "Off" in the summer, rather than "Automatic" mode for increased efficiency.
-Automatic mode will automatically switch between heating and cooling based on indoor temperatures, the system could start cooling on a sunny winter afternoon or heating on a cool summer night.
-Manually selecting the setting mode will ensure your system will not battle between heating and cooling.
-Once you find a comfortable temperature setting on either "heat" or "cool" mode, you can "Set it and forget it," as heat pumps are designed to adjust to changing conditions automatically and efficiently.
+Set the heat pump mode to "Heat" in the winter and "Cool" in the summer, rather than "Automatic" mode, for increased efficiency.
+Automatic mode will automatically switch between heating and cooling based on indoor temperatures.
+Your system could start cooling on a sunny winter afternoon or heating on a cool summer night.
+Once you find a comfortable temperature setting on either "heat" or "cool" mode, you can "Set it and forget it" to maximize efficiency.

-They can adjust the thermostat settings to use the heat pump preferentially, and check the outdoor unit mounting for cracks and damage.
+They can adjust the thermostat settings to use the heat pump preferentially, and check the outdoor unit mounting for cracks, damage and clear of debris.
 Use the visit to have them answer your questions.

 Download this print-ready version of the heat pump maintenance tips [PDF, 37 KB]